pailawadi/hadoop/README.md

 This Repository is for Hadoop Ecosystem componenets notes:

-Different Sections under this are as follows and will be added more in futire.
+Different Sections under this are as follows and will be added more in future.

 1)hadoop/Sqoop